mldsh905/TikTok-clone/README.md

 * Upload your own videos

 ## Contributions
 We welcome contributions from the community.
-If you find a bug, have a feature request, or want to submit a pull request, please follow the instructions in our CONTRIBUTING.md file.